iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fixed Point Dynamics of Lipschitz Operators.md

 ---
 ### **In Preparations for the Master Theorem**

+We want to show the Trichotomy of the iterates of fixed point iterations.

 #### **Thm | Averaged Sequenced Converges for Convergent Sequence**
 > Let $(\alpha_n)_{n \in \mathbb N}$ be $\alpha_n \rightarrow \alpha$, then $(1/n)\sum_{i = 1}^{n}\alpha_i \rightarrow \alpha$.